WildGenie/SharpMonoInjectorCore/README.md

 ## Submodule

-If you plan package this along with your cheats, I would recommend that you add this repository as a git submodule.
+If you plan to package this along with your cheats, I would recommend that you add this repository as a git submodule.

 ```bash
 mkdir submodules